Quick start

 Templates that do not start with a capital letter are post type agnostic.
 You can select these templates while editing any single post/page across your site.
 IceCubo theme comes with the following site-wide templates:

-- blank → empty template which basically means no Header and Footer
+- blank → Empty template, which means no Header and Footer

-- alike-page → The same as a Page’s default template, just you can apply it to other post types
+- alike-page → The same as a Page’s default template, but you can apply it to other post types

 - notitle-alike-page → Like a Page template, just without a Title

-- notitle-noheader-alike-page → Like a Page template, but without the page’s header and title
+- notitle-noheader-alike-page → Like the Page template, but without the page’s header and the title

 - sidebar-left → With a sidebar on the left *